 This course is a continuation of the class Sight-singing and Ear Training I. The content is designed to complement the Harmony II course though it is not necessary they be taken in the same semester.
-2 hrs. lecture/wk.
-This course is typically taught in the spring semester.

-MUS 141 Music Theory: Harmony I (3 Hours) nbsp;
+MUS 141 Music Theory: Harmony I (3 Hours) →